The Challenge

 We intend to improve the experience and wellbeing of residents aged 50 and over throughout Tower Hamlets, working alongside the older generation to identify what matters most as they grow older.

-These workstreams are in very early development, but the intention is that our population will fit into one of these groupings, ensuring that services and provisions supported by Tower Hamlets Together better tailored to the needs of the group.
+The intention is that our population will fit into one of these groupings, ensuring that services and provisions supported by Tower Hamlets Together better tailored to the needs of the group.

 Are you a Tower Hamlets resident?
 If you have any feedback regarding our services, or suggestions of ideas and initiatives that may improve the healthcare and wellbeing of people in Tower Hamlets.